chaghu/Graylog2TheHive/README.md

-#Create alerts in The Hive from your Graylog alerts, to be turned into Hive cases.
-#Simple Python flask app that runs as a web server, and accepts POST requests from your Graylog notifications.
+#Create alerts in The Hive from your Graylog alerts, to be turned into Hive cases.Simple Python flask app that runs as a web server, and accepts POST requests from your Graylog notifications.

 #Install the required prerequisites
 sudo apt install python3-pip